 The display signs should be prominent and have clear language explaining the hazards.
 Moreover, they must have life-saving information regarding what to do and whom to contact if an electrical mishap occurs.

-4. Ensure clutter-free space
+4. Ensure clutter-free space to prevent electrical hazards in the workplace

 A cluttered workplace is an invitation to hazards, including electrical hazards.
 Haphazard wiring and untidy cords can cause clutter in your workplace and endanger people.